lukaszkups/lukaszkups-old/content/blog/0024_php_and_jquery_based_contact_form.md

 </code>
 </pre>

-Suprisingly, the PHP part of this task wasn't that hard either (I had totally no-experience with PHP so far):
+Suprisingly, the PHP part of this task wasn't that hard either (I had totally no-experience with PHP):

 <pre>
 <code class="php">